webplatform/docs/concepts/progressive_enhancement/index.md

 '''Further reading'''

-There is another term you have to hear about that is called [[graceful_degradation|'''Graceful Degradation''']] (GD).
+There is another term you have to hear about that is called [[concepts/graceful_degradation|'''Graceful Degradation''']] (GD).
 GD is similar to PE,  but it does things the other way round.
 }}
 {{Examples_Section
 |Not_required=No